This crime chart explains various crimes in Connecticut, the sentence for each crime, and potential fines that you could face.

 |Class C Misdemeanor||Up to three months in jail||Up to $500|

 If charged with one of the above mentioned crimes, you should seek the help of a lawyer.
 Do this as soon as possible.
 A criminal defense lawyer can help build a defense for you so that you can avoid the maximum punishments that you face.
-To discuss your case with an attorney, you can contact Ruane Attorneys at 203-925-9200 for a free consultation.
+Discuss your situation with a Connecticut attorney.